Analytic compactifications of C^2 part II - one irreducible curve at infinity: Abstract

 \section{Abstract}

 We classify {\em primitive normal compactifications} of $\cc^2$ (i.e.\ normal analytic surfaces containing $\cc^2$ for which the curve at infinity is irreducible), compute the moduli space of these surfaces and their groups of auomorphisms.
-As a result we show that in `most' of these surfaces $\cc^2$ is `rigidly embedded'.
-We also give a description of `embedded isomorphism classes' of planar curves with one place at infinity.
-We compute the canonical divisor and find numerical characterizations of primitive compactifications with at most rational and elliptic singularities, and those which are Gorenstein.
-This in particular recovers the classification in \cite{brenton-graph-1} of Gorenstein primitive compactifications of $\cc^2$ with vanishing geometric genus.
-As an application of our results we classify all $\GG^2_a$-varieties with Picard number $1$ - which completes the first step towards answering a question of Hassett and Tschinkel \cite{hassett-tschinkel}.
+In particular we show that in `most' of these surfaces $\cc^2$ is `rigidly embedded'.
+As an application we give a description of `embedded isomorphism classes' of planar curves with one place at infinity.
+We also compute the canonical divisor of these surfaces; it turns out that their log discrepancy is related to the Frobenius number of the semigroup of poles along the curve at infinity.
+We use the computation to classify Gorenstein primitive compactifications of $\cc^2$ with rational and minimally elliptic singularities, extending a result of Brenton, Drucker and Prins \cite{brenton-graph-1}.
+As another application we characterize weighted projective spaces of the form $\pp^2(1,1,q)$ in terms of their {\em log discrepancy} and {\em \skewness}, generalizing a characterization of $\pp^2$ due to Borisov \cite{borisov}.